Easy 5-Minute Banana Smoothie

-Plain or Greek yogurt — To be honest, I don’t always add yogurt to my smoothies, but when I do have it in the fridge, adding a spoonful ensures a protein-packed and creamy smoothie.
-For a smoothie without yogurt, add a little extra fruit or include veggies (like spinach or kale) instead.
+Plain or Greek yogurt — I don’t always add yogurt to my smoothies, but when I do have it in the fridge, adding a spoonful ensures a protein-packed and creamy smoothie.
+For a smoothie without yogurt, add a little extra fruit or include veggies like spinach or kale.

 How To Freeze Fruit For Smoothies